logan-gatlin/the-halcyon-book/src/docs/result.md

 ### Error: `'1 -> (result '0 '1)`
 Constructor for an Error result.
 ### is_ok: `(result '0 '1) -> boolean`
-Returns true if the provided result is Ok, otherwise returns false.
+Returns true if the passed result is Ok, otherwise returns false.
 #### Example
 ```halcyon
 let my_result = result:Ok (2)